Adhyaksa F.C. Bekasi: First season: AHHA PS Pati

 In 2021, Atta Halilintar and Putra Siregar bought the majority stake of PSG Pati and changed the club's name to AHHA PS Pati.
 The club then participated in 2021–22 Liga 2 and barely avoided relegation back to the Liga 3.

 FC Bekasi City

-In 2022, they decided to move their homebase from Pati to Bekasi and rebranded the club as Bekasi FC.
+In 2022, they decided to move their homebase from Pati to Bekasi and rebranded the club as Bekasi Football Club.
 For next season, Bekasi FC will use the Patriot Candrabhaga Stadium, hoping that the new homebase can make the club more successful.

 However, the name Bekasi FC has been trademarked by a man named Erick, who promptly filed a lawsuit regarding the usage of the Bekasi FC brand.
-This forced the club to change their name once again into FC Bekasi City, which was ratified in the 2022 PSSI Ordinary Congress.
+This forced the club to change their name once again into Football Club Bekasi City, which was ratified in the 2022 PSSI Ordinary Congress.

+In 2023, Atta Halilintar left the club to focus on futsal, leaving Putra Siregar as the sole owner of the club.

+Adhyaksa FC Bekasi

+In the 2026 PSSI Ordinary Congress, Bekasi City officially changed their name to Adhyaksa Bekasi, after Putra Siregar had sold his ownership of the club to the Public Prosecution Service of Indonesia.